 Photos: El Mueble

 Timeless Christmas decor.
-I recall seeing this Christmas decorated home online everywhere a few years back, and what a testament to timeless style that it still tingles my jingles after several seasons have passed.
+I recall seeing this Christmas decorated home online everywhere a few years back, and what a testament to timeless style that it still tingles my jingles after seasons have passed.

 Where is this home?
 This beautiful home located on the Maresme coast in Spain hails from 1864.
 It has been lovingly restored, lightened, brightened, and quite possibly kissed by angels.